skip to Main Content

 Estate Planning for Blended Families

-Estate planning is crucial for blended families.
+Estate planning for blended families is crucial.
 Dying without a will in Texas means assets will be distributed to heirs according to intestate succession.
 That might be acceptable for people who have a spouse and child.
 However, blended families often involve second or third spouses, biological or adopted children, and stepchildren.
 Planning for their futures requires a well-prepared estate plan.

 Below are tips to protect your blended family’s interests and ensure you can take care of them when you pass away.